Samsung/tizen-docs/docs/application/vscode-ext/web.md

     ![Design Editor Popup usage](media/tizen_web44.gif)

-## Tizen Web with Code IntelliSense
+## Tizen Web with code IntelliSense

-VS Code Extension for Tizen Web supports intelliSense.
+VS Code Extension for Tizen Web supports IntelliSense.
 You can use these features to easily develop application using TAU.

 ### Features